Parth12-1/Local-Socket-Ebay/README.md

 # CS180-Project-5
 Project 5 CS180 - L28

 # Project 5:
 Project 5 consists of PJ-4 (required 4 Components (3 Core and 1 selection) + 1 extra component), but with concurrency, Network IO, and a GUI.

 # Instructions
 Open the marketServer.java and run the main method.
 Open the Main.java class and run the main method, this can be for as many users as you wish.
-Make sure all the text files is inside the files folders and all the Java files are inside the src folder.
+Make sure all the text files are inside the files folders and all the Java files are inside the src folder.
 The program should consist of 11 classes:
 - Cart.java
 - Customer.java